cchdo/exchange/docs/bottle.rst

     33RO20131223,       1,          2,         23,         23[...]
     END_DATA

-The following example shows an example of duplicated unique identification paramter values.
+The following example shows an example of duplicated unique identification parameter values.
 More than one line contains the exact same values for :ref:`EXPOCODE`, :ref:`STNNBR`, :ref:`CASTNO`, :ref:`BTLNBR`, and :ref:`SAMPNO`.

 .. code-block:: none